Key Takeaways

 How to Avoid

-A couple bought two tickets to a sold-out country show at the Ryman from a man outside the venue who showed them a convincing screenshot of a ticket transfer and a receipt from StubHub.
-They paid $270 each via Venmo.
-At the door, the scanner rejected both QR codes — the tickets were counterfeit duplicates sold to multiple buyers from the same screenshot.
-Similar stories regularly appear on Nashville Reddit, where scammers position themselves near venue entrances and target fans who were shut out of sold-out shows.
-The BBB warns that counterfeit tickets have become increasingly sophisticated with convincing QR codes that only fail at the moment of scanning.
+At the door, the scanner rejects both QR codes — the tickets are counterfeit duplicates that the seller has shown to multiple buyers from the same screenshot.
+Similar stories regularly appear on Nashville Reddit, where scammers position themselves near venue entrances at the Ryman, Bridgestone Arena, and other high-demand venues to target fans shut out of sold-out shows.
+The BBB warns that counterfeit tickets have become increasingly sophisticated with convincing QR codes that fail only at the moment of scanning.
+Once the cash has moved via Venmo, recovery is essentially impossible.

 Red Flags